vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/app-startup-tasks.md

 ## When to use this recipe

-If you're planning on using CF Tasks for boostrapping your application, this recipe is for you.
+If you're planning on using CF Tasks for bootstrapping your application, this recipe is for you.

 ## Overview
 Why do we need special consideration when bootstrapping our app using CF Tasks?